About This Chapter

 Cognitive & Social Development in Adolescence - Chapter Summary

-- Role of school in social and emotional development
+- Share the role of school in social and emotional development

-- Effects of gender differences on social development
+- Describe the effects of gender differences on social development

 1. Human Growth and Development Theories